Social Media Standards

 Appropriately set your privacy settings: For UNCG accounts, it is required by the state that all privacy settings be set to “public.”
-However, for your personal accounts, be aware of your privacy settings and what information is easily available to the general public.
+There may be unique situations where a “private” group for a restricted audience is appropriate; consult with your unit’s marketing leader for guidance.
+For personal accounts, be aware of privacy settings and what information is easily available to the general public.
 That said, do not assume that a privacy setting will protect your content from being passed beyond your intended audience.
 Only publish content that you are willing to disclose.

 Be safe: While we recommend using the same username across several platforms, we do not recommend duplicating passwords, as it allows attackers to more easily compromise the accounts.
 Passwords also should be changed periodically.
 While you should use your true identity, be aware of what information you are publicizing to people who may be scam artists or identity thieves.
 For instance, we highly recommend not listing your home address on social media sites.

-Separate personal from professional accounts and maintain account information: Do not use your university e-mail address or password for a personal social media account.
-Likewise, do not use a personal e-mail address for a university-sanctioned account.
-Departments and programs are advised to register their accounts to a secondary university email address to prevent lockout of accounts when employees leave the university.
+Departments and programs are advised to register their accounts to a Google Collaborative Inbox to prevent lockout of accounts when employees leave the University.
 Account managers also should keep an updated log of those authorized to manage your unit’s social media.
 Maintain a list of social media domains, as well as active account logins and passwords – and don’t forget to change the passwords if the original administrator is removed.

-Don’t use the UNCG name, logos or trademarks in personal social media or for private gain: The name “UNCG” and its logos and trademarks may be used only by social media platforms of student groups officially recognized by Student Affairs and official university programs, departments, schools, units and other entities.
+Don’t use the UNCG name, logos or trademarks in personal social media or for private gain: The name “UNCG” and its logos and trademarks may be used only by social media platforms of student groups officially recognized by Student Affairs and official University programs, departments, schools, units, Intercollegiate Athletics athletes under Name, Image, and Likeness guidelines, and other entities.
 Do not make endorsements using the UNCG name logos or trademarks.
 See Licensing Policies for more information.

-Follow the university’s graphic standards in its Brand Guide.
-If your official page title or account name includes “UNCG,” please use a logo from the Minerva Identity Program downloads on the Brand Guide website.
-You also can request a branded social media avatar by filling out this form.
+Follow the University’s graphic standards in its Brand Guide.
+If your official page title or account name includes “UNCG,” please use a logo from the University Logos page on the Brand Guide website.

 Posting & Removing Content:

 When you are deciding how to handle comments on your site, consider that most people who maintain social media sites welcome comments because they build credibility and community.
-However, you can set your site so that you can review and approve comments before they appear.
-This allows you to delete spam comments and to block any individuals who repeatedly post offensive or frivolous material.
+However, you may enable platform features such as spam and profanity filters that automatically screen out inappropriate content.

 Be accurate, fair, and respect copyright and intellectual property: Take the time to ensure that you have all the facts before you post.
 Correct any errors in a timely and public manner.
 Cite and link to your sources whenever possible.
-If you do not own copyright to content created or written by others, you must either have the copyright owner’s permission or you must come within the “fair use” exception.
+If you do not own copyright to content created or written by others, you must either have the copyright owner’s permission, such as in the republication of user generated content, or you must come within the “fair use” exception.
 To determine whether you fall within the fair use exception you must conduct a fair use analysis.
 See The University Policy Manual – Copyright Compliance for Users of UNCG Technology for more information on copyright and intellectual property.